I. Policy Statement:

 C. Employees in a Supervisory Role:

-There are no prohibitions or reporting requirements for consensual social interactions between SUNY Oneonta professional staff or other college personnel, regardless of supervisory relationships, that are not romantic in nature.
+There are no prohibitions or reporting requirements for consensual social interactions between SUNY Oneonta professional staff or other university personnel, regardless of supervisory relationships, that are not romantic in nature.

 D. Pre-Existing Relationships:

-Relationships between professional staff or other college personnel and an undergraduate,
+Relationships between professional staff or other university personnel and an undergraduate,

 graduate/professional student, or employee for whom the employee will have supervisory, instructional, or other professional responsibility that pre-date enrollment as a student, the existence of a supervisory, instructional or professional responsibility, or hire as staff are permissible provided that employee notifies their direct supervisor or department/unit head and the Chief Human Resources Officer or designee.
 The supervisor or department/unit head and the Chief Human Resources Officer or designee will work with the covered individuals to ensure that they are not in a direct supervisory or instructional relationship (and, if so, will develop a management plan for the employee), but there is no prohibition on maintaining the relationship.
 Individuals with hiring or admission authority may not be directly responsible for hiring or admitting an employee or student of any level, with whom they are currently engaged or have in the past been engaged in a romantic, intimate, and/or sexual relationship.